peterse/peterse.github.io/docs/_posts/2023-06-06-Early-bird-gets-the-worm.md

 ![Sample digest screenshot](/assets/2023-05-22/email_screenshot.png)
 *An excerpt from the email that I receive every morning listing preprints submitted the previous weekday.
 The red box highlights when the submitting author sent the paper to arXiv for publication.*

 There is a remarkable correlation between an preprint's placement on this list and the number of citations that preprint will go on to have.
-In high energy physics, the first few entries end up with roughly 200% more citations than entries appearing at the end of the list [(Ginsparg, 2009)](https://arxiv.org/abs/0907.4740)[^2].
+In high energy physics, the first few entries end up with roughly 200% more citations than entries appearing at the end of the list [(Haque and Ginsparg, 2009)](https://arxiv.org/abs/0907.4740)[^2].
 One can't say whether appearing at the top of the list _causes_ a preprint to have a greater number of citations[^3], but this is a sound wager to make if every job interview and grant application and basically the entirety of your future career success depends on whether people are reading and citing your articles.
 And it appears many people are making this bet.[^4]

 In the remainder of this post I will study this behavior for the exclusively `quant-ph` ("quantum physics") arXiv category, I am a part of.[^5]